 Are you one of those people who have known what they wanted to do with their life since they were a kid?
 Sing?
 Dance?
 Fly a plane?
 Become an artist?
 Travel the World?
 Inspire people?
 Maybe live a life of freedom on the road with endless adventure?

-Or are you like me and even in adulthood aren’t really sure what your dream is?
+Or are you like I was and aren’t really sure what your dream is?
 You have things you love but can’t really pinpoint what your “thing” is.
 How do you find it?

 This is how I found my path: